Sundhedsdatastyrelsen/ehdsi/monitoring/README.md

 Pyroscope is a backend for collecting and visualizing profiling data.

-We are only interested in profiling our own code, so we only enable profiling on country-a-service.
+We are only interested in profiling our own code, so we only enable profiling on national-connector.
 Here we use a Pyroscope extension to the OpenTelemetry Java Agent to push profiling data to Pyroscope.